Give a man a fish and you feed him for a day. Teach a man to fish and you feed him for a lifetime ~ Maimonides

 While fish is seen as smelly and gross food to many, Bengali marriages are not complete without fishes, there are many rituals where fish is an important part of it.
 In Bengal fish is considered holy and auspicious.
 Loved and blessed by our Goddesses too.

 Bengali’s love for fish is an universal truth, however there are many exceptions to that.
 In Bengal, fish is considered as child’s first food, together with the much celebrated chaler payesh or kheer.
-Before we even learn to read or write, a Bong child’s training started much early in childhood, lessons in de-boning the fish properly, and by the time he/ she reached teenage is considered an expert in that.
+Before we even learn to read or write, a Bong child’s training (fish stew for babies) started much early in childhood, lessons in de-boning the fish properly, and by the time he/ she reached teenage is considered an expert in that.
 While girls must know how to clean and cook the fishes properly, boys must learn how to identify the freshest catch of the day and these nitty gritty of whole fish business determines later much of the success of their matrimonial life.
 While it is true that Bengali’s love fishes, unlike the other fish eating community of the world we are fond of only fresh water fishes.
 Fishes that hatches well in the mighty Ganges, and its numerous tributaries that has dissected the alluvial deltaic region of Bengal basin and in the numerous ponds and lakes that dotted the fertile land of Bengal.
 Sea fishes are strict no-no for many.

 Pabda is one such fresh water fish, Pabo catfish in English and it has very delicate sweet taste.
 There are many fishes that don’t freeze well, and Pabda is one such.
 To devour its sweet taste and the flavour, it should be enjoyed fresh and also the size matters here.
 Pabda like Parshe should be small enough to get accommodated in the quarter size plates.
 Bigger than that its origins are doubtful and questionable.
 A true fish fanatic will consider all these factors before laying his hands on the freshet catch of the Pabda from local fish market.